 The doctor of the future will give no medicine, but will interest his patients in the care of the human frame, in diet, and in the cause and prevention of disease.

-It’s simple and easy to do, much like making a cup of tea.
+By creating an infusion, which is simple and easy to do much like making a cup of tea.

 If you pour boiling water over herbs and leave them to steep, you begin to unlock their valuable properties.